app-template/koa-rest-schema/README.md

 ## How to start your work

-Write resource schema in /lib/resources/xxxx.schm.js
+Write API schema in /lib/resources/xxxx.schm.js

 Write resource in /lib/resources/xxxx.rs.js (optional)